mmcvuur/mmcnet.dev/content/about/index.md

   - general
 ---

 If you're curious, this website is where I occasionally share my thoughts and ideas publicly.
-I prefer to post here, where I have full control, rather than relying on other platforms.
+Also, I will post a project or two, whatever I am creating.
+I prefer to post here, where I have full control, rather than relying on other platforms who steal your data and sell it.
 This way, I can express myself freely without worrying about censorship algorithms.

 No bullshit cookies, ads or tracking found here.